Relationships: We Learned It From Our Parents

 Communication

-A second Redditor replied, “Passive aggression is never the answer and always leaves the other person hurt and confused.
+A second reader replied, “Passive aggression is never the answer and always leaves the other person hurt and confused.
 Communication is always the answer.”

 Compromise